bianca-ghx/hand-pose-classification/README.md

 # Hand Pose Classification

 This project was developed to classify different hand poses using machine learning techniques.
-The input data consists of hand pose images, and the purpose of this project is to implement a hand pose classification system by extracting features and classifying using kNN, Logistic Regrssion, Random Forest and Support Vector Machine.
+The input data consists of hand pose images, and the purpose of this project is to implement a hand pose classification system by extracting features and classifying using kNN, Logistic Regression, Random Forest and Support Vector Machine.

 ## Installation
 To install and run this project, follow these steps: